anwarmontasir/SNOTEL/README.md

 Inspired by [a blog post by Ben Nadel](https://www.bennadel.com/blog/1504-ask-ben-parsing-csv-strings-with-javascript-exec-regular-expression-command.htm), I converted the CSV into an array, and was then able to retrieve the desired data from this array.

 [This Stack Overflow post](https://stackoverflow.com/questions/1129216/sort-array-of-objects-by-string-property-value) on sorting strings by property value was helpful.

-## Technologies Used

-As the goal here was the fastest delivery possible, I used jQuery for simple DOM manipulation rather than creating a component architecture.

-App is mobile-friendly.
-Text uses responsive CSS units, and table is legible down to 320px, though at that size the text is small (12px) and toggling units to centimeters causes horizontal scrolling.

-App passes accessibility check using [aXe](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) Chrome extension.